lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 For example, component private keys stored in separate software or hardware modules where it is not possible to do a joint simultaneous keygen would be considered compliant so long as both keys are freshly generated.
 It is also possible that the underlying cryptographic module does not expose a `ML-KEM.KeyGen(seed)` that accepts an externally-generated seed, and instead an alternate keygen interface must be used.
 Note however that cryptographic modules that do not support seed-based ML-KEM key generation will be incapable of importing or exporting composite keys in the standard format since the private key serialization routines defined in {{sec-serialize-privkey}} only support ML-KEM keys as seeds.

-Erors produced by the component `KeyGen()` routines MUST be forwarded on to the calling application.
+Errors produced by the component `KeyGen()` routines MUST be forwarded on to the calling application.
 Further discussion can be found below in {{sec-explicit-rejection}}.

 ## Encapsulation